 - Alumni Profiles

 Chemistry and biology have long been considered separate disciplines, each applying its own technology and method to solve problems within their respective fields.
-The boundaries between the chemical and biological sciences are rapidly dissolving as scientists increasingly use chemical tools and concepts to explore mechanism, structure and function in complex biological systems at the biochemical, genetic and organismal level.
-Interdisciplinary approaches toward tackling important biological problems are the hallmark of science in the 21st century.
+However, these perceived boundaries between the chemical and biological sciences are rapidly dissolving as scientists increasingly use chemical tools and concepts to explore mechanism, structure and function in complex biological systems at the biochemical, genetic and organismal level.
+Interdisciplinary biochemical approaches toward tackling important biological problems are the hallmark of science and medicine in the 21st century.

 Broadly, our goal is to provide pre-professional training to those interested in pursuing graduate studies or embarking on a career in the biological, chemical or medical sciences.
-Graduates should be highly competitive in the chemical, pharmaceutical and biotechnology marketplace.
-In this regard, we can point to our already strong record in placing Biology graduates in top-tier graduate, medical school, dental school programs and industry/ academic research positions.
+In only our third year as a major program, our Biochemistry graduates have gone on to top-tier graduate school programs (Biochemistry, Chemistry, Biomolecular Engineering), medical school, dental school programs and industry/academic research positions.
 While this is an important practical goal, we also recognize that the natural and chemical sciences are not simply technological disciplines, but are truly liberal arts with which we seek to know truth for its own sake.
-Fostering a proper appreciation of the role the sciences play in our understanding the world around us, while providing students with the practical skills for a future career is at the heart of our educational philosophy.
+Fostering a proper appreciation of the role the sciences play in our understanding of the world around us, while providing students with the practical skills for a future career is at the heart of our educational philosophy.

-The program faculty are dedicated teachers and scholars, each with their own independent research programs in areas such as mechanistic enzymology, drug discovery and design, the development of artificial protein receptors, and vesicle transport.
+Our highly credentialed program faculty are dedicated teachers and scholars, actively engaged in important research programs in areas such as mechanistic enzymology, drug discovery and design of antiviral agents and potential treatments for neurological disorders such as Alzheimer’s disease.
 Serious students are provided with the opportunity to participate in these research efforts alongside the faculty mentor.
 The department is well equipped to handle the demanding needs of the teaching and research labs.
-Students are exposed to hands-on experience of leading edge techniques in the biochemical sciences such as nuclear magnetic resonance spectroscopy, mass spectrometry, and capillary gas chromatography as well as modern methods in areas like protein purification, molecular biology, organic synthesis and computer modeling.
+Students are exposed to leading edge techniques in the biochemical sciences such as nuclear magnetic resonance spectroscopy, fluorescence spectroscopy, and capillary gas chromatography as well as modern methods in areas like protein cloning and purification, molecular biology, organic synthesis, enzyme kinetics and computer modeling.

 Please browse our website and see what opportunities are available to you in the Biochemistry major at Ave Maria University.
 If you have any questions concerning our program, or would like to visit our labs, feel free to contact us to schedule an appointment.